sparshpnd23/Amazon-EKS/README.md

                   server: fs-e8ab886b.efs.us-east-1.amazonaws.com
                   path: /

-We also need to go inside our nodes & run this command once - _yum install amazon-efs-utils_.
-This will install the necessary softwares on those nodes so that they can be compatible with the EFS Storage.
+**We also need to go inside our nodes & run this command once - _yum install amazon-efs-utils_.
+Go inside the nodes via ssh & runn this command.
+This will install the necessary softwares on those nodes so that they can be compatible with the EFS Storage.**

 **Step - 4:** Next, I have created a YML code to modify some permisssions using ROLE BASED ACCESS CONTROL (RBAC).
 The code is as follows -